 The UK is a market leader in providing bespoke process cranes that are tailored precisely around your industry and the application in hand.
 We have provided customized industrial overhead cranes for end users and trade clients for almost fifty years and have the knowledge and expertise to turn even the most complex lifting requirements into a workable solution for your business.

 Specified as standard in most cases this refers to when the crane beam sits on top of the runway beams.

-As a leading lifting equipment manufacturer, have considerable experience when it comes to designing and supplying top running cranes.
-We can produce a top running crane tailored around your needs, to meet any requirement whether you’re the end user of the system or business working within the lifting industry.
+As a leading lifting equipment manufacturer, have considerable experience when it comes to designing and supplying top-running cranes.
+We can produce a top-running crane tailored around your needs, to meet any requirement whether you’re the end-user of the system or a business working within the lifting industry.

 The opposite of top running systems, the crane ‘hangs’ below the runway, usually specified to maximize headroom.

 If you require a lifting system for an application where the available headroom is limited, an underslung crane could be the ideal solution.
 While the end carriages which support the horizontal beam or girder of most overhead cranes typically run on top of the gantry rails, they are located underneath underslung cranes.

 The opposite of this system is called top running cranes.

 This is useful in workplaces where there is a low-level ceiling or where the distance between the floor and hoist needs to be maximized.